Tuition, Fees and Refunds

 Students are financially responsible for all courses not officially dropped by the deadline.
 Webster University reserves the right to withhold transcripts and diplomas, and refuse enrollment for future terms, if any tuition or other fees or charges owed to the University are not paid when due.
 In the event an account is referred to an agency or attorney for collection, a 33-1/3% fee will be added to the account, and the student promises to pay, in addition to all amounts otherwise due to Webster University, the costs and expenses of such collection and/or representation, including, without limitation, reasonable attorneys' fees and expenses (whether or not litigation is commenced), to the extent permitted by applicable law.

 Undergraduate tuition refunds depend on the drop or withdrawal date.
 It is the undergraduate student's responsibility to file the drop or withdrawal form(s) with the Registrar's Office by the deadline.
-Refunds are for tuition only; any fees in connection with these courses, e.g., lab fees, music fees, parking fees, matriculation fees, are non-refundable.
+Refunds are for tuition only; all fees in connection with these courses (e.g., lab fees, music fees, parking fees, matriculation fees) are non-refundable.
 Housing and meal charges are refundable on a pro rata basis.
 Tuition waivers for dropped courses are automatic; the charges are expunged from the student's account.
-Refunds shall be made within 30 days of the date that the institution has determined that a refund is due to a student.
+Account adjustments shall be made within 30 days of the date that the institution has determined that a tuition refund is due to a student.

 |Date||16 weeks||9 weeks||8 weeks||5 weeks||3 weeks|

 Students in their first term of enrollment receiving Title IV student aid funds and all California students will receive a pro rata refund of all refundable charges if the withdrawal is made within 60% of the beginning of the enrollment period.
-The deposit and refund policies at our European and Asian campuses may differ from the above.
+The deposit and refund policies at our international campuses may differ from the above.
+Please refer to the catalog of the international campus you are attending for details.

 Flat-fee tuition refunds are made only if drops and/or withdrawals reduce the credit load below 13 credit hours.
 This policy does not apply to U.S. students studying at an international campus.